Your web browser is outdated and may be insecure

 A union learning agreement may be brokered with organisations that recognise a trade union and are committed to learning in the workplace.
 It establishes a specific framework to facilitate educational development and lifelong learning.

-Working in partnership with employers the RCN, as a professional organisation and trade union can work to protect and promote learning in the workplace.
-You can read about Learning agreements: the benefits for independent health care sector employers or Learning agreements - a guide for RCN staff and activists.
+Working in partnership with employers, we — as a professional organisation and trade union — can work to protect and promote learning in the workplace.
+Read about Learning agreements: the benefits for independent health care sector employers or Learning agreements - a guide for RCN staff and activists.

 Facilities agreement for RCN representatives

 A facilities agreement is needed where an organisation has a recognition agreement with the RCN.
 The facilities agreement forms part of the recognition agreement and outlines how an RCN elected representative can access time and facilities to undertake training, their duties and professional activities.
-View an example of a Facilities agreement.
+View an example facilities agreement.

 RCN representatives

-Through partnership working the greatest benefits to productivity and efficiency are gained through RCN support delivered in local workplaces through RCN representatives.
-Follow the links below for details on what the representative roles involve.
+Through partnership working, the greatest benefits to productivity and efficiency are gained through RCN support delivered in local workplaces by RCN representatives.

 Contact us